JKirchartz/jkirchartz.github.com/_drafts/5_things_i_learned_working_at_g.md

 #1.
 G has no Magic Mojo
-G is exactly like every other company on the planet; They don't have any magic mojo to prevent problems with clients and communication, they just have all the resources they could ever want, and they send wave after wave of workers to hack their way through the product until it works well enough for public consumption.
-Their only real power is cold hard cash, enough that they can do whatever they want and let failure roll off their backs.
+G is exactly like every other company on the planet; They don't have any magic mojo to prevent problems with clients, communication, or workflow.
+They just have all the resources they could ever want, and they send wave after wave of workers to hack their way through the product until it works well enough for public consumption.
+Their only real power is cold hard cash, enough that they can do anything they could possible conceive  and let failure roll off their backs.